Ásbrú: Kadeco

-Keflavik Airport Development Corporation or Kadeco was founded by the Icelandic government on 24 October 2006 following the deactivation of the Naval Air Station Keflavik.
-KADECO is a private limited liability company owned by the State that is intended to guide the development and alteration of the former military area.
-The object of establishing the company was to ensure that properties owned by the State in the area are put into organised, advantageous civil use as soon as possible, with the goal of ensuring that positive social effects will be as substantial as possible and that negative impacts on nearby society would be as minimal as possible.
+Keflavik Airport Development Company or Kadeco was founded by the Icelandic government on 24 October 2006 following the deactivation of the Naval Air Station Keflavik.
+KADECO is a private limited liability company owned by the State that is intended to guide the development of the Keflavik Airport Area and alteration of the former military area.
+The object of establishing the company was to ensure that properties owned by the State in the area are put into organized, advantageous civil use as soon as possible, with the goal of ensuring that positive social effects will be as substantial as possible and that negative impacts on nearby society would be as minimal as possible.
+Since 2020 Kadeco´s role has been to deliver a masterplan for the area around Keflavik airport which was delivered in March 2023 and presented as a unified vision for the area development under the K64 brand, K referring to Kadeco and Keflavik and 64 to the latitude where the area is located.

 Education

 The first development project was founding a center of education, called Keilir, Atlantic Center of Excellence, which was established during the summer of 2007.
 Keilir has four core fields: green energy, aviation, creative studies and health studies.